 A list of signs that a marriage is ending.
 Maybe your marriage is over – or maybe your relationship is going through the ups and downs that all couples experience.

 But how do you know?
-“In my work doing marriage coaching, I have noticed that very often the turning point in a marriage is when a couple hits rock bottom,” says marriage coach Mort Fertel, author of Marriage Fitness: 4 Steps to Building & Maintaining Phenomenal Love.
+“In my work doing marriage coaching, I have noticed that very often the turning point in a marriage is when a couple hits rock bottom,” says marriage coach Mort Fertel, who offers 7 Secrets to Fixing Your Marriage.
 “It’s not until they’ve been through the worst that things start to get better.”

 Maybe your marriage is over, or maybe you just need a tune-up from a marriage coach or book.
-Just because you’re struggling with problems in your relationship, doesn’t mean your marriage is headed for divorce court!
-The following issues may represent the end of one stage of your marriage….and may herald the beginning of a new, healthier chapter of life as a couple.
+Just because you’re struggling with problems in your relationship, doesn’t mean your marriage is headed for divorce court.
+Read How the Power of Love Can Save Your Marriage, and read on for ways to know if your marriage is over.

 Don’t despair if infidelity is a factor in your marriage.
 Mort says cheating husbands are more likely to build stronger relationships – if they are genuinely sorry and sincere about saving their marriages.
 However, if your spouse cheated, you and he will need to do some serious work on moving forward in peace, forgiveness, and love.